mattalanhoward/Karaoke-Server/README-server.md

 **_ BASIC USER _**

-- **Search:** As a user, I would like to see a full list of songs and be able to search through them.
+- **Search:** As a user, I would like to search through songs by keyword.
 - **Create:** As a user, I can create my profile (stageName, email, photoUrl).
 - **Edit:** As a user, I can edit my profile (stageName, email, photoUrl).
-- **Add Songs to the Signup List:** As a user I can add songs to the signup list.
+- **Add Songs to the Queue:** As a user I can add songs to the queue.
 - **View Singer Queue:** As a user I can view the singer queue.

 **_ DJ_**